 Listing 20-24: Sending and receiving Message values and exiting the loop if a Worker receives Message::Terminate

-To incorporate the Message enum we need to change Job to Message in two places: the definition of ThreadPool and the signature of Worker::new.
+To incorporate the Message enum, we need to change Job to Message in two places: the definition of ThreadPool and the signature of Worker::new.
 The execute method of ThreadPool needs to send jobs wrapped in the Message::NewJob variant.
 Then, in Worker::new where a Message is received from the channel, the job will be processed if the NewJob variant is received, and the thread will break out of the loop if the Terminate variant is received.

 With these changes, the code will compile and continue to function in the same way as it has been.
-We will get a warning, though, because we aren’t creating any messages of the Terminate variety.
-Let’s fix this by changing our Drop implementation to look like Listing 20-25:
+But we’ll get a warning because we aren’t creating any messages of the Terminate variety.
+Let’s fix this warning by changing our Drop implementation to look like Listing 20-25.

-Filename: src/lib.rs
+src/lib.rs

 impl Drop for ThreadPool {